-- 1. GENERAL COMPLIANCE WITH LAWS AND REQUIREMENTS.
-The Contractor shall be required to comply with all Federal and Territorial laws, ordinances and requirements applicable to the work. - 2.
-INDEMNITY.
-The Contractor shall save and hold harmless the DPHSS, DSC, its officers, agents, representatives, successors and assigns and other government agencies from any and all suits or actions of every nature and kind, which may be brought forth or on account of any injury, death, or damage arising or growing out of the acts or omissions of the Contractor, Contractor's officers, agents, servants or employees under the Agreement. - 3.
-RETENTION AND ACCESS TO RECORDS AND OTHER REVIEW.
-The Contractor, including its subcontractors, shall maintain all books, documents, papers, accounting records and other evidence pertaining to costs incurred and shall make such materials available at their respective offices at all reasonable times during the Agreement period and for three (3) years from the date of the final payment under the Agreement, for inspection by the Government.
-Each subcontract by the Contractor pursuant to this Agreement shall include a provision containing the conditions of this section. - 4.
+1. GENERAL COMPLIANCE WITH LAWS AND REQUIREMENTS.
+The Offeror shall be required to comply with all Federal and Territorial laws, ordinances and requirements applicable to the work.

+2. INDEMNITY.
+The Offeror shall save and hold harmless the DPHSS, DSC, its officers, agents, representatives, successors and assigns and other government agencies from any and all suits or actions of every nature and kind, which may be brought forth or on account of any injury, death, or damage arising or growing out of the acts or omissions of the Offeror, Offeror's officers, agents, servants or employees under the Agreement.

+3. RETENTION AND ACCESS TO RECORDS AND OTHER REVIEW.

+- a.
+The Offeror, including its subcontractors, if any, shall maintain all books, documents, papers, accounting records and other evidence pertaining to costs incurred and to make such materials available at their respective offices at all reasonable times during the contract period and for three (3) years from the date of the final payment under the contract, for inspection by DPHSS, the Public Auditor, and any applicable Federal Granting Agency, Inspector General or its delegate.
+Each subcontract by the Offeror pursuant to this Agreement shall include a provision containing the conditions of this Section. - b.
+If any litigation, claim, negotiation, audit, or other action involving the records has been started before the end of the three (3) year period, the records shall be kept until all issues are resolved, or until the end of the regular three (3) year period, whichever is later. - c.
+Records for non-expendable property acquired in whole or in part, with funds from this contract funds shall be retained for three (3) years after its final disposition. - d.
+The Offeror shall provide access to any project site(s) to DPHSS, Guam Public Auditor and in the event, there are federal funds, the Federal Granting Agency or its designated Inspector General or their authorized representative.
+The rights of access in this section shall not be limited to the required retention period but shall last as long as the records are kept. - 4.
 OWNERSHIP OF DOCUMENTS.
 All briefs, memoranda and other incidental work or materials furnished hereunder shall be and remain the property of the DPHSS, DSC including all publication rights and copyright interests and may be used without any additional cost to the DPHSS, DSC. - 5.
 CHANGES.
 DPHSS, DSC may at any time, by written order make any changes in the professional services to be performed hereunder.
-If such changes cause an increase or decrease in the costs of doing the professional services under this Agreement, or in the time required for this performance, an equitable adjustment shall be made and this Agreement shall be modified in writing accordingly. - 6.
-CLAIMS BASED ON GOVERNMENT'S ACTIONS OR OMISSIONS.
-Claims Based on Government's Actions or Omissions Clause, are as follows: - a.
-Notice of Claim.
-If any action or omission on the part of Procurement Officer, or designee of such officer, requiring performance changes within the scope of the contract constitutes the basis for a claim by the Contractor for additional compensation, damages, or an extension of time for completion, Contractor shall continue with performance of the contract in compliance with the directions or orders of such officials, but by so doing, the Contractor shall not be deemed to have prejudiced any claim for additional compensation, damages, or an extension of time for completion; provided:
+If such changes cause an increase or decrease in the costs of doing the professional services under this Agreement, or in the time required for this performance, an equitable adjustment shall be made and this Agreement shall be modified in writing accordingly.